Celiac Disease Antibody Tests

 Test Preparation Needed?

-Follow your health practitioner's instructions; for diagnosis, you should continue to eat foods that contain gluten for a time period, such as several weeks, prior to testing; for monitoring, no preparation is necessary.
+Follow your healthcare practitioner's instructions.
+For diagnosis, you should continue to eat foods that contain gluten for a time period, such as several weeks, prior to testing.
+For monitoring celiac disease when you have already been diagnosed, no preparation is necessary.

 Sometimes celiac testing may be used to screen for asymptomatic celiac disease in those who have close relatives with the disease since about 4-12% of them have or will develop celiac disease.
 Testing may also be ordered in those who have other autoimmune diseases.